A Grand Manor House dating back to the 18th Century

 Evidence of history and development can be seen in the present Manor House, which contains beautiful Jacobean oak paneling and carved fireplaces.
 The splendid carvings in the Oak Room, which is now used for meetings and corporate hire, depict the Cooke family, who lived in the house for over 300 years.

 After the Cooke family the Westbrooke-Richardsons owned the house before passing it on to the Henty family during the mid to late 1700’s.
-The Henty’s were a very successful farming and business people who used some of their wealth to upgrade the house into a fine Georgian residence.
-They are responsible for the present house frontage.
+The Hentys were a very successful farming family who used some of their wealth to upgrade the house into a fine Georgian residence; they are responsible for the present house frontage.

-It then became Flamingo Country Club before the house was bought by Worthing Borough Council in 1956 for £17,500.
+The house then became Flamingo Country Club before the house was bought by Worthing Borough Council in 1956 for £17,500.